 One of the first questions you might have when using this method is what constitutes a true temperature shift and how to identify it.
 The general rule is that a temperature shift can be confirmed once your BBT has risen at least 0.2 degrees F above your highest BBT from the previous six days AND stays elevated by that margin for at least 3 days.
 Once you have identified the temperature shift, experts advise treating the last day before the temperature shift as the day of ovulation.

-See below for my BBT chart from last month to serve as an example of what a BBT chart could look like and how to interpret it.
+See below for an example of what a BBT chart could look like and how to interpret it.
 In this instance, there was a noticeable temperature shift on cycle day 14.
 This means ovulation can be estimated for cycle day 13 (or technically even as far back as cycle day 11 since experts say it can take up to three days after ovulation for the temperature to shift).
 This looks like a huge temperature shift in graph form, but it was actually only an increase of 0.8 degrees F!
 This is why it’s so important to use a more sensitive and precise basal body thermometer that will pick up on these slight temperature shifts.

 Combining Ovulation Tracking Methods

 If taking your temperature at the same time each morning sounds irritating to you, you don’t have to do so for the full month if you don’t want to!
 If you use the calendar method and cervical mucus method (click here for my separate blog post on these), you will likely already have a general idea of when you might be ovulating.
 Once you identify the few days when you think you are expecting ovulation, you can start taking your temperature a few days before that.
 You can then stop taking your temperature once your temperature shift has been sustained for 3 days (since that is when it is considered safe to assume ovulation has occurred).